Practise troubleshooting with Copilot

 How to rehearse troubleshooting with Copilot

-- Pick real-world symptoms and gather initial facts (error codes, recent changes, environment).
+- Pick real-world security incidents and gather initial facts (alerts, log entries, affected systems, timeline).

-- Prompt Copilot to follow the CompTIA six-step methodology, requesting its reasoning stage by stage.
+- Prompt Copilot to follow the CompTIA CySA+ (v3) incident response methodology, requesting its reasoning stage by stage.

 - Challenge Copilot’s suggestions, add missing steps, and compare with official procedures.